Jan Janszoon: Republic of Salé

-In 1619, Salé Rovers declared the port to be an independent republic free from the Sultan.
+In 1619, Salé Rovers declared the port an independent republic free from the Sultan.
 They set up a government that consisted of 14 pirate leaders and elected Janszoon as their President.
-He would also serve as the Grand Admiral, known as Murat Reis, of their navy.
+He also served as the Grand Admiral, known as Murat Reis, of their navy.
 The Salé fleet totalled about eighteen ships, all small because of the very shallow harbour entrance.

 After an unsuccessful siege of the city, the Sultan of Morocco acknowledged its semi-autonomy.
 Contrary to popular belief that Sultan Zidan Abu Maali had reclaimed sovereignty over Salé and appointed Janszoon the Governor in 1624, the Sultan acknowledged Janszoon's election as president by formally appointing him as his ceremonial governor.

 Under Janszoon's leadership, business in Salé thrived.
 The main sources of income of this republic remained piracy and its by-trades, shipping and dealing in stolen property.
 Historians have noted Janszoon's intelligence and bravery, which were expressed in his leadership ability.
-He was forced to find an assistant to keep up, resulting in the hiring of a fellow countryman from The Netherlands, Mathys van Bostel Oosterlinck, who would serve as his Vice-Admiral.
+He was forced to find an assistant to keep up, and hired a fellow countryman from The Netherlands, Mathys van Bostel Oosterlinck, who served as his Vice-Admiral.

-Janszoon had become very wealthy from his income as pirate admiral, payments for anchorage and other harbour dues, and the brokerage of stolen goods.
-The political climate in Salé worsened toward the end of 1627, so Janszoon quietly moved his family and his entire operation back to semi-independent Algiers.
+Janszoon became very wealthy from his income as pirate admiral, payments for anchorage and other harbour dues, and the brokerage of stolen goods.
+The political climate in Salé worsened toward the end of 1627, so Janszoon moved his family and his entire operation back to semi-independent Algiers.

 Plea from his Dutch family

 Janszoon became bored by his new official duties from time to time and again sailed away on a pirate adventure.
 In 1622, Janszoon and his crews sailed into the English Channel with no particular plan but to try their luck there.
 When they ran low on supplies, they docked at the port of Veere, Zeeland, under the Moroccan flag, claiming diplomatic privileges from his official role as Admiral of Morocco (a very loose term in the environment of North African politics).
 The Dutch authorities could not deny the two ships access to Veere because, at the time, several peace treaties and trade agreements existed between the Sultan of Morocco and the Dutch Republic.
 During Janszoon's anchorage there, the Dutch authorities brought his Dutch first wife and children to the port to try to persuade him to give up piracy.
 Such strategies utterly failed with the men.
-Janszoon and his crews left port with many new Dutch volunteers, despite a Dutch prohibition of piracy.